-Article 218(5) of the Treaty on the Functioning of the European Union (TFEU) provides for decisions 'authorising the signing of the agreement and, if necessary, its provisional
+Article 218(6) of the Treaty on the Functioning of the European Union (TFEU) provides for decisions 'concluding the agreement.'
+Since the proposal concerns areas where the ordinary

-20 UNSCR 2396 (2017): "The Security Council: [..]
+UNSCR 2396 (2017): "The Security Council: [..]
 12. Decides that Member States shall develop the capability to collect, process and analyse, in furtherance of ICAO standards and recommended practices, passenger name record (PNR) data and to ensure PNR data is used by and shared with all their competent national authorities, with full respect for human rights and fundamental freedoms for the purpose of preventing, detecting and investigating terrorist offenses and related travel, [..]".
 See also UNSCR 2482 (2019).

-21 Annex 9, Chapter 9, Section D to the International Convention on Civil Aviation.
+Annex 9, Chapter 9, Section D to the International Convention on Civil Aviation.